 My name is Laura Escobar, also known as Laurie.
 I'm a salvadoran illustrator passionate about stories, inspired by sci-fi and fueled with music.
 I solve complex time-sensitive puzzles for a living.

-I started as a graphic designer a couple of years ago, and ever since my love for illustrations grew up to the point that it became second nature to me.
+I started as a graphic designer over a decade ago, and ever since my love for illustrations grew up to the point that it became second nature to me.
 Most of my learning related to illustration has been self-taught; the spark of curiosity always present and pushing me to study specific topics like color, light, composition, realism, render styles and many more, but also taking independent workshops in anatomy, matte painting and concept art.